1kc/razer-macos/README.md

 ## Device support

-All Razer keybords are supported, with other peripherals being added in the future.
+All Razer keybords and blades are supported, with other peripherals being added in the future.
-For a complete list of supported keyboards see [openrazer](https://openrazer.github.io).
+For a complete list of supported keyboards please see [openrazer](https://openrazer.github.io).

 Confirmed working for:

+Keyboards:

 * Razer BlackWidow Elite
 * Razer Ornata Chroma
 * Razer Huntsman
 * Razer Huntsman Elite
 * Razer Huntsman TE

+Razer Blades:

 * Razer Blade Advanced 2018

 ## FAQ